-French Bulldogs have quietly amassed a huge following in recent years.
-And as the most popular small dog in America, Frenchies have become a top-choice for families.
+French Bulldogs have amassed a huge following in recent years.
+And as the most popular small dog in the USA, Frenchies have become a top-choice for families.
 But if you or a family member are allergic to dogs, you may wonder how much Frenchies shed.

-French Bulldogs aren’t the heaviest shedding dogs – not even close.
-However, the basics of grooming should still be applied.
+French Bulldogs aren’t the heaviest shedding dogs – and it’s not even close.
+But even so, the basics of grooming should still be applied.
 Read on to learn why Frenchies shed less than other dogs and how to properly care for their coats.

 RECOMMENDED: 57 Best Hypoallergenic Dogs